gillesdegottex/dfasma/README.txt

     This software is under the GPL (v3) License.
 See the file LICENSE.txt or http://www.gnu.org/licenses/gpl.html
-    All source files of any kind (code source and any ressources), except the content of the 'external' directory, which are either necessary or optional for compiling this software, are under the same GPL license.
+    All source files of any kind (code source and any ressources), except the content of the 'external' directory, are under the same GPL license.
+    Please refer to the content of the 'external' directory for the legal issues related to those code source.

     The icons are under the Creative Commons License http://creativecommons.org/licenses/by/3.0/us/